 (aligned to Common Core standards for grades 4-7)

 Awards and honors

-Lost in the Sun has been named to four state reading lists!
+Lost in the Sun has been named to eight state reading lists!

 New York Times Book Review